boom1999/tiktok_demo/README.md

 ```shell
 docker image prune
 ```
+- For mysql connection
   > If you are deploying on a remote **ECS** instead of a **virtual machine** and want to connect through tools such as _Navicat_,
-> please make sure that mysql has enabled the remote connection permission for the _user_ or _root_ and FirewallD port 3306
-> (if not enabled, it will not affect data reading and writing).
+  > please make sure that mysql has enabled the remote connection permission for the _user_ or _root_(if not enabled, it will not affect data reading and writing).